The Statue of Liberty, towering 93 metres tall on New York’s Liberty Island, is a global icon.

 The statue itself was gifted to the United States by France in the 1880s as a way to commemorate the alliance between the two countries that stretched back to the American Revolution against the British – during this conflict, France sent more soldiers than the Americans and the British combined.

-It was the brainchild of a French political thinker and anti-slavery activist, Édouard de Laboulaye, who thought that the United States deserved a gift after abolishing slavery.
-He believed that America should serve as a beacon of liberty to the rest of the world – France at the time was ruled with an iron-fist under Napoleon III.
+The statue was the brainchild of a French political thinker and anti-slavery activist, Édouard de Laboulaye, who thought that the United States deserved a gift after abolishing slavery.
+He believed that America should serve as a beacon of liberty to the rest of the world and his gift also contained a dig at the French political establishment, which at the time was ruled with an iron-fist under Napoleon III.

 The statue itself was designed by a French sculptor called Frédéric August Bartholdi, while the engineering was handled by Gustave Eiffel (of Eiffel tower fame).
 Pieces of the statue were constructed in Paris and shipped to New York and before being assembled.